QuentinWach/animating-science/docs/README.md

     + [ ]  5% Tutorial 2 - VISUAL PRINCIPLES (Live Animations)
     + [ ] 15% Tutorial 3 - ANIMATE THE DATA (Save as mp4 and GIF)
     ---
-    (Advanced examples with a huge amount of math anc customization presented and explained) (simple examples are given in the Tutorials)
+    (Advanced examples with a huge amount of math and customization presented and explained) (simple examples are given in the Tutorials)
     + [ ] Example 1
     + [ ] Example 2